-The Pfizer/ASA/Columbia University Symposium on Risks and Opportunities of AI in Clinical Drug Development, which is jointly sponsored by Pfizer Inc., the American Statistical Association and the Statistics Department and Data Science Institute at Columbia University, is scheduled to take place on May 18, 2020, at the Pulitzer Lecture Hall on the campus of Columbia University in the City of New York.
+The Pfizer/ASA/Columbia University Symposium on Risks and Opportunities of AI in Clinical Drug Development, which is jointly sponsored by Pfizer Inc., the American Statistical Association and the Statistics Department and Data Science Institute at Columbia University, is scheduled to take place on October 30, 2020, at 501 Northwest Corner Building on the campus of Columbia University in the City of New York.

 The symposium is intended to serve as a platform for distinguished statisticians, data scientists, regulators, and other professionals to address the challenges and opportunities of AI in pharmaceutical medicine; to foster collaboration among industry, academia, regulatory agencies, and professional associations; and to propose recommendations with policy implications for proper implementation of AI in promoting public health.